MaoZiming/papers/7-datacenter/72-lightvm.md

       *  A lot of code is common to all VMs.
       *  VMs can be pre-executed and off-loaded from the creation process (having the hypervisor generates an ID, allocating CPU resources.)
       *  Execute
          *  Asking for shell fitting the VM.
-Loading the kenrel image into memory.
+Loading the kernel image into memory.
 Finalizing device initialization.
          *  On this shell, the remaining VM-specific operations, such as loading the kernel image into memory and finalizing the device initialization, are executed to create the VM, which is then booted.

 ### Xenstore becomes the bottleneck